Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 2/Directing traffic with Elastic Load Balancing.md

 Here’s an example of how Elastic Load Balancing works.
 Suppose that a few customers have come to the coffee shop and are ready to place their orders.

 If only a few registers are open, this matches the demand of customers who need service.
 The coffee shop is less likely to have open registers with no customers.
 In this example, you can think of the registers as Amazon EC2 instances.

+**High-demand period**

+Throughout the day, as the number of customers increases, the coffee shop opens more registers to accommodate them.
+In the diagram, the Auto Scaling group represents this.

+Additionally, a coffee shop employee directs customers to the most appropriate register so that the number of requests can evenly distribute across the open registers.
+You can think of this coffee shop employee as a load balancer.